Replicable-MARL/MARLlib/docs/source/handbook/intro.rst

 .. code-block:: bibtex

-    @misc{hu2022marllib,
+    @article{hu2022marllib,
-      title = {MARLlib: Extending RLlib for Multi-agent Reinforcement Learning}, author = {Hu, Siyi and Zhong, Yifan and Gao, Minquan and Wang, Weixun and Dong, Hao and Li, Zhihui and Liang, Xiaodan and Chang, Xiaojun and Yang, Yaodong}, year = {2022},
+      title={MARLlib: Extending RLlib for Multi-agent Reinforcement Learning}, author={Hu, Siyi and Zhong, Yifan and Gao, Minquan and Wang, Weixun and Dong, Hao and Li, Zhihui and Liang, Xiaodan and Chang, Xiaojun and Yang, Yaodong}, journal={arXiv preprint arXiv:2210.13708},
-      eprint = {2210.13708},
-      archivePrefix={arXiv},
+      year={2022}
     }